skManux/skManux/README.md

 ## ♑ About me

-- I'm currently a student at a Professiona School in Veneto, Italy.
+- I'm currently a student at a Professional School in Veneto, Italy.
 I'm studying electronics and IT.

 - I'm interested in machine learning, deep learning, security solutions and AIs.